meta-llama/llama-stack-client-python/README.md

 ## Documentation

+For starting up a Llama Stack server, please checkout our guides in our [llama-stack](https://github.com/meta-llama/llama-stack/blob/main/docs/resources/llama-stack-spec.html) repo.

-The REST API documentation can be found on our [llama-stack](https://github.com/meta-llama/llama-stack/blob/main/docs/resources/llama-stack-spec.html) repo.
+The REST API documentation can be found on our [llama-stack OpenAPI spec](https://github.com/meta-llama/llama-stack/blob/main/docs/resources/llama-stack-spec.html).
 The full API of this library can be found in [api.md](api.md).

+You can find more example apps with client SDKs to talk with the Llama Stack server in our [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main) repo.

 ## Installation